The Gulf Between: Production

 The Gulf Between was filmed on location in Jacksonville, Florida in 1917 by the Technicolor Motion Picture Corporation, using its two-color "System 1", in which, by means of a prism beam splitter, two consecutive frames of a single strip of black-and-white film were photographed simultaneously, one behind a red filter and the other behind a green filter.

 Release

 After private trade showings in Boston on September 13, 1917, and at Aeolian Hall in New York City on September 21, 1917, it was released on February 25, 1918, to play one-week engagements on a tour of a few major Eastern cities, accompanied by the special two-aperture, two-lens, two-filter projector required to exhibit it.
 Because of the technical problems in keeping the red and green images aligned by prism during projection, it was the only motion picture made in Technicolor's System 1.
 Technicolor abandoned the additive color process of System 1, and began work on subtractive color processes that did not require a special projector.

 Critical reception

 Photoplay magazine complained that all colors were reduced into terms of reds and greens, and that "the story is dull, trite, and drawn out interminably."

+Legacy and Cultural Influence

+In the decades following its release, The Gulf Between has remained notable primarily for its status as the first feature-length motion picture produced in Technicolor, despite the film itself being largely lost after a 1961 vault fire destroyed the only known print.
+Only a few short fragments survive in archival collections, including those of the Margaret Herrick Library, the George Eastman Museum, and the Smithsonian National Museum of American History.

+The film’s unusual historical position as an early color milestone and a lost work has continued to inspire modern reinterpretations.
+One such example is the American band The Merriwethers, who released a song titled “Gulf Between” drawing thematic inspiration from the 1917 film.
+The track reflects on the movie’s status as a vanished artifact of early cinema, using the loss of the film—and the disappearance of nearly all of its pioneering color imagery—as a metaphor for memory, distance, and the fragility of artistic innovation.
+While the song is a contemporary creative work rather than a historical document, it represents a modern cultural response to the film’s legacy and demonstrates how The Gulf Between continues to resonate with artists more than a century after its release.